 In this article you will learn what solar financing options are available.
 Find out which option could be the best for you when you do decide to upgrade to solar.

 Types of Solar Agreement Options

 A solar loan can be either secured or unsecured, meaning you either will or will not have to put up collateral.
 A solar loan functions in the same way as a traditional car loan.
 Each payment you make you own a little bit more of your solar system until eventually full ownership is transferred to you as the last payment is made.
 Like Solar Negotiators’ 3rd-party lenders, many financial institutions offer competitive financing rates for solar system installations for amounts as little as zero dollars down.
-This option is attractive to solar buyers with a solid credit score (620+) who do not wish to invest a significant amount of capital up front in order to eventually own their system outright.
+This option is attractive to solar buyers with a solid credit score (620+) who do not wish to invest a significant amount of capital up front.

 A solar lease can sometimes appear more affordable than a loan, especially in the first few years.
 However, solar lease terms are typically much longer which can be problematic if you want to move out of your home.
 Unlike moving forward with a solar purchase, you are still subject to annual rate increases from the utility provider.